-So what exactly is software engineering anyway?
-The definition from Techopedia is "the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages".
-It is the application of engineering principles to software development.
+Techopedia defines software engineering as “the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.
+It applies engineering principles to software development.
 In contrast to simple programming, software engineering is used for larger and more complex software systems, which are used as critical systems for businesses and organizations.”

 - Collaborate with systems analysts, engineers, programmers, and others to design systems and gather information on project limitations, capabilities, performance requirements, and interfaces.

-- Alter existing software to resolve mistakes and errors, facilitate its adaption to new hardware, and improve its overall performance.
+- Alter existing software to resolve mistakes and errors, facilitate its adaptation to new hardware, and improve its overall performance.

 - Analyze user needs and software requirements to determine design feasibility within time and cost limitations.

 - Meet with customers to discuss software system design and maintenance.